wrex/rexs.tips/content/guitar/tests/blues/one-note.md

 After a while it should become obvious that the root note, A, always sounds "best" (or at least "most resolved").

-Each phrase you ends on A will sound ... complete, back home, content.
-This should happen naturally, without much thought.
-You should just find your fingers ending up on that root note.
-Tension and release is the essence of soloing: every note you play other than the root adds a bit of tension (some more than others), every time you come back home to the root you release that tension.
+Each phrase you end on A sounds ... complete, back home, content.
+You should find your fingers *wanting* to end up on that root A. Tension and release is the essence of soloing: every note you play other than the root creates a bit of tension (some moreso than others).
+Every time you come back home you release that tension.

+The remaining four notes should feel quite different, and *the feeling changes depending on the backing chord*.
+Pay particular attention to the note C: over Am it should sound harmonious, but over AMaj or A7 it should create some dissonance.
+This is because it's clashing with the C&sharp; in the backing chord.

+{{< alert color="info" >}}

+Repeat the exercise over AMaj and A7, but every time you play the note C, tweak it a little.
+Give it a slight bend.
+Not all the way up to C&sharp;, but just a little tweak (often called a "curl").
+It should sound amazingly "bluesy."

+This dissonant clash of the m3 over M3 in the chord is the very essence of the Blues.
+It's what gives the Blues that mournful, sad  feeling.

+{{< /alert >}}

 For me, I felt for the first time that *I was actually soloing* when I attempted this exercise.
 This is because I was playing with **intent**, actually targeting sounds I could hear in my head, *before* I played them.